vedantthete/NuvioStreamsAddon/README.md

 Based on community feedback and continued development, this addon aims to offer a customizable and user-friendly streaming alternative.

-## About Nuvio Streams

-Nuvio Streams is a scraper-based addon.
-It currently searches across several diverse providers, including specialized options for anime (HiAnime) and multi-source capabilities.
-Users can customize which providers are active and set minimum quality preferences (e.g., 480p, 720p, 1080p) for compatible sources.
-The addon attempts to find streams when available, with some providers supporting 4K, HDR, and Dolby Vision content.
-Backend optimizations have also been implemented for better stability.

 **This addon is for Stremio users who:**

 1. Prefer direct HTTP streaming links as an alternative to debrid services.